Ford Transit Custom: Vietnam

-The Transit Custom was released in Vietnam on 12 September 2019 until June 2021 as the Tourneo.
+The Transit Custom was released in Vietnam on September 12, 2019 until June 2021 as the Tourneo.
 Assembled at Ford Vietnam manufacturing facility, it is offered in Trend and Titanium (7 seater, SWB) variants with 2.0 L EcoBoost inline-4 petrol engine (rated at 203 horsepower and 300 Nm) with 6-speed automatic transmission as the single powertrain option.

 China

-In February 2023, the Jiangling Ford joint venture launched a facelifted version of the outgoing first generation for the Chinese market.
+In February 2023, the Jiangling Ford joint venture launched a facelifted version of the outgoing first generation for the Chinese market called the Transit V362.
+A 2 litre turbo diesel engine is standard alongside two transmission options across the range: a 5 speed manual and a 9 speed automatic.